 College Credits Completed while in High School

-- Please note that students who have completed college credits during high school are NOT exempt from the placement testing at Rutgers.
+- Please note that students who have completed college credits during high school are NOT exempt from the placement test at Rutgers.
 For more information on placement testing, please visit here.
 Students will be placed into the classes according to the results from their placement tests in Math and English Writing.

 - For courses completed at New Jersey community colleges while in high school or courses taken at the high school and recorded on a college transcript, njtransfer.org cannot be used to determine course equivalencies.
 Some courses with Rutgers equivalencies showing on njtransfer.org may transfer as elective credit (not for major credits), or may not transfer at all if taken while the student was in high school.
 It's the same with courses taken at other community colleges or 4-year institutions while the student was in high school.
 It is important to check with the first-year advisor at the School of Engineering (email@example.com) before taking these courses.

 - Please make sure you request an Official Transcript from the college you attended to be sent directly to our office at the address below, or emailed electronically to firstname.lastname@example.org:

 International Baccalaureate (IB) Examinations